input-output-hk/haskell.nix/README.md

 cabal new-repl your-package-name:library:your-package-name
 ```

-## Using binary Cache to speed up compilation
+## Using a binary cache

 To use precompiled binaries you'll need:

-- to configure a binary cache by following instructions on [iohk.cachix.org](https://iohk.cachix.org).
+- To configure the IOHK binary cache by following the instructions on [iohk.cachix.org](https://iohk.cachix.org).
-- to pin `nixpkgs` according to [nix/sources.json](nix/sources.json).
+- To pin your `nixpkgs` to match one of the revisions built by our CI: these can be found inside the `sources` attribute (see the quickstart above for an example).

 ## Related repos

 The `haskell.nix` repository contains the runtime system for building
 Haskell packages in Nix.
 It depends on other repos, which are:

-- [nix-tools](https://github.com/input-output-hk/nix-tools) — provides the programs for generating Nix expressions from  Haskell projects.
+- [`nix-tools`](https://github.com/input-output-hk/nix-tools) — provides the programs for generating Nix expressions from  Haskell projects.

-- [hackage.nix](https://github.com/input-output-hk/hackage.nix) — the latest contents of the [Hackage](https://hackage.haskell.org/) databases, converted to Nix expressions.
+- [`hackage.nix`](https://github.com/input-output-hk/hackage.nix) — the latest contents of the [Hackage](https://hackage.haskell.org/) databases, converted to Nix expressions.

-- [stackage.nix](https://github.com/input-output-hk/stackage.nix) — all of the [Stackage](https://www.stackage.org/) snapshots, converted to Nix expressions.
+- [`stackage.nix`](https://github.com/input-output-hk/stackage.nix) — all of the [Stackage](https://www.stackage.org/) snapshots, converted to Nix expressions.

 ## IRC Channel